alaudet/twitter-streams/README.md

 - Pymongo

-Analyse.ipynb - Analyse data scraped from twitter.
+Example notebooks to analyse data scraped from twitter.
-Requires matplotlib, numpy, pandas, nltk, folium
+Requires matplotlib, pandas, nltk, folium

 Search
 ======

-search.py searches all tweets over the past week on a given filter
+search*.py searches all tweets over the past week on a given filter